 Stress & Anxiety

-As college students, you may experience a multitude of stressors, including but not limited to, meeting academic pressures, adjusting to a new living situation, and/or developing new social relationships.
+As college students you may experience a multitude of stressors, including but not limited to meeting academic deadlines, adjusting to a new living situation, and/or developing new social relationships.
 Anxiety and stress are normal responses to situations; however, when anxiety levels increase significantly, they can be quite disruptive to our health and social lives.

 What is Anxiety?

-Anxiety is not necessarily caused by external events because the events themselves are not stressful.
-But rather, anxiety is caused by our human response and interpretation of such events.
-Everyone differs significantly in the ways that they perceive, interpret, and respond to anxiety.
-For example, public speaking may be very anxiety-provoking for some, but motivating for others.
+Anxiety is often linked to stressful events in our lives, and more specifically to how we respond to and interpret those events.
+Everyone differs in the ways that they perceive, interpret, and respond to anxiety.
+For example, public speaking may be quite anxiety-provoking for some, but motivating and exciting for others.

 How do I know if I am stressed/anxious?